moromis/chores-bot/_design/ARCHITECTURE.md

 # Commands
-- /swap
-- /complete
+- /swap: swaps your current chore for a different one. notifies the channel
+- /complete: sets your current chore to complete and notifies your reviewer (dm)
-- ? /pick <chore>
+- ? /list: lists unassigned chores
-- /scoreboard <?user>
-- /history
+- ? /pick <chore>: picks a particular chore and assigns it to you. will unassign an incomplete chore if you have one
+- /scoreboard <?user>: shows how many chores all users or a particular user have done in the current cycle (generally a month)
+- /history <?user>: shows how many chores a user has done in their lifetime

 # Passive events
 - every Sunday